ljr1981/extut/README.md

 In case 2 the use of an upper-case first letter is a consequence of the “Construct Name convention”.
 Special symbols are normally enclosed in double quotes (case 5), except for the double quote itself which, to avoid any confusion, appears enclosed in single quotes (case 4).
 In either variant, the enclosing quotes — double or single respectively — are not part of the symbol.
 In some contexts, such as the table of all such symbols, special symbols (cases 4 and 5) appear in bold for emphasis.

-In application of cases 7 and 8, occurrences of Elixir entities or feature names in comments appear in italics, to avoid confusion with other comment text, as in a comment "#" Update the value of value. where the last word denotes a query of name value in the enclosing function.
+In application of cases 7 and 8, occurrences of Elixir entities or function names in comments appear in italics, to avoid confusion with other comment text, as in a comment "#" Update the value of value. where the last word denotes a query of name value in the enclosing function.